Frequently Asked Questions – Here you will find answers to many common user questions.

 If you believe you have a very special application and have read our introduction to our metal 3D printer here, please contact us with how you’d like to contribute to the development with your project.

-The ZYYX pro can print most common, 1.75mm materials with printing temperatures in the 190-260°C range.
-To print non-nylon based materials on the ZYYX pro, the Multi-Material Extension Kit is necessary.
+The ZYYX Pro and Pro II can print most common, 1.75mm materials with printing temperatures in the 190-260°C range.
+To print non-nylon based materials on the ZYYX Pro or Pro II, the Multi-Material Extension Kit is necessary.

-We do not, due to the many different types of filaments on the market, provide printing profiles for third party materials for either the ZYYX pro or ZYYX+.
+We do not, due to the many different types of filaments on the market, provide printing profiles for third party materials for either the ZYYX Pro/Pro II or ZYYX+.

-The ZYYX+ 3D Printer works with 1.75 mm filament including ABS, PLA, smart ABS, flexible PLA, Laywood, Laybrick, PET (for smaller models), and Nylon (may require adding a top layer to the build plate).
+The ZYYX+ 3D Printer works with most 1.75 mm filament including ABS, PLA, smart ABS, flexible PLA, Laywood, Laybrick, and PETG (for smaller models).
 Other materials will also work and we are testing new materials continuously.

-Please be aware, though, that even with acetone we recommend against printing large ABS models that cover most of the build plate on the ZYYX+.
-The ZYYX pro with the Multi-Material Extension Kit is perfect for large ABS models, though!
+Please be aware, though, that even with acetone we recommend against printing large ABS models that cover most of the build-plate on the ZYYX+.
+The ZYYX Pro with the perforated build-plate is perfect for large ABS models, though!
+See here.

 If your print stops without finishing, and there is no apparent mechanical failure, it is likely that the print file was corrupt.